High blood pressure, diabetes and obesity are well publicised contributors to the development of heart disease.

 With these sobering statistics in mind, the best way to protect your heart and your health is to quit smoking completely.

-Quitting isn’t easy, but there are many smoking cessation methods and nicotine replacement products to help with the process.
-Speak to your doctor today to discuss the options available for cutting down or kicking the habit.
+Quitting isn’t easy, but the wide range of smoking cessation methods and nicotine replacement products should give you no excuse.
+Speak to your doctor today to discuss the options available for cutting down and eventually kicking the habit.

 This article is the second in our ongoing Heart Health Series.Stay tuned for more news about living with a healthy heart!